 Isn’t it amazing how we tend to associate certain foods with loved ones who have touched our lives?
 A lemon pound cake always reminds me of my sister-in-law’s mom, Regla.

 Unfortunately, she was taken from us way too soon.
 Her love of the family and kitchen is certainly missed, yet always guarded close to our hearts.

-I just could not in good conscience serve a cake that was so full sugar after knowing firsthand the ramifications of having too many carbs in our diet.
+I just could not in good conscience serve a cake that was so full of sugar after knowing firsthand the ramifications of having too many carbs in our diet.

-Let’s just say I had spoiled them with my high carb treats and now I had to convince them that our decision to go keto was not going to intrude with a family favoite.
+Let’s just say I had spoiled them with my high-carb treats and now I had to convince them that our decision to go keto was not going to intrude with a family favorite.

 I had been toying with the idea of giving this beloved recipe a makeover.
 I really wanted to bring this back to our family because it was tied to so many beautiful memories.

 Thankfully, this recipe makeover turned out to be an instant hit with the family too.
 I just love that this sugar-free lemon cake can now be enjoyed by our family and still honor her memory.